 Steps:

 1. Grab an old shirt that you don't care for anymore.
-Make sure you're wearing old clothes yourself in case any bleach gets on it.
+Make sure you're wearing old clothes yourself in case any bleach gets on them.
 Prepare your shirt for dyeing.
 Make sure it's clean and ready to go.
 Twist the shirt haphazardly and add 2 or 3 rubber bands.
 Locate your spray bottle.
 Now mix equal parts bleach & water.
-For this particular bleach tie dye DIY project, my mixture amounted to about 1/4 of a cup.
+For this particular bleach tie-dye DIY project, my mixture amounted to about 1/4 of a cup.

 Protect yourself.
 You need to be in a well-ventilated area.
 Make sure you go outside for this.
 Bleach is extremely toxic, so get a lot of fresh air!
 Gloves are also recommended.

-2. Twist or fold the fabric in shape to create a pattern.
+2. Twist or fold the fabric into a shape to create a pattern.
 You can do a spiral pattern, make it random, or follow a particular design online.

-I would've taken a photo to document the process, but my hands were bleachy so that was a no-go.
+I would've taken a photo to document the process, but my hands were bleary, so that was a no-go.
 Keep spraying to keep bleaching.
-Take out the rubber bands & replace until you have your desired look.
+Take out the rubber bands & replace them until you have your desired look.

 5. After it's dyed with bleach, wash and rinse your shirt in the washing machine.
 Rinse it separately since there's bleach on it.
 After the rinse and washing, you can add color to the bleached areas if you want.

-How long do you let bleach tie dye sit?
+How long do you let the bleach tie dye sit?

 Leave it for a few minutes to let the bleach continue dyeing the shirt.

-This easy bleach tie dye DIY method only takes 10 minutes, a maximum 20.
+This easy bleach tie-dye DIY method only takes 10 minutes, a maximum of 20.
 It only takes a few minutes to see the initial results.
 Of course, there are various methods, but this one is quite simple.
-If you're outside on a nice, sunny day you can literally see the bleach working as you spray it.
+If you're outside on a nice, sunny day, you can literally see the bleach working as you spray it.
 Give your revamped shirt as a gift to someone else or enjoy your 'new' shirt.
-It made this plain, black tee so much more fresh & fun.
+It made this plain, black tee so much fresher & fun.

 You can even dye the bleached areas for added color and dimension.